 To create closer relationships with their customers, companies often have to focus on customizing their products.
 In this context, customer co-creation will surely play an essential role in innovation.
 If personalization can be done at a market level, global customer-led R&D could lead to a product that fits the needs and taste of customers from specific areas.
 Eventually, it all comes down to the customers’ taste.
 If users notice that their feedback flies by the company’s ears, they won’t delay looking for alternatives.

 Knowing how to handle and interpret big data will enable companies to filter the clutter and get exactly to the information that’s needed for innovation.
-One of the questions that remain unanswered is “What will happen to traditional R&D departments, now that customers are at the helm in many companies?”
+One of the questions that remain unanswered is “What will happen to traditional R&D departments, now that customers are at the helm of many companies?”

 We’re happy to hear from you!